-People get sucked into Pinterest and Facebook for the same reasons.
+People get sucked into social media for the same reasons.
 There is always something new and exciting demanding our attention and forcing us to keep engaging.
 These sites (and others) have created a “long line” of sorts.
-(It’s a bit different than music, but the basic concept is the same: perpetual interest and constantly unfolding action.)
+It’s a bit different than music, but the basic concept is the same: perpetual interest and constantly unfolding action.

 How to Create The Long Line

 The forward momentum of any piece can only be accomplished through an absolute understanding and demonstration of the details.

 All the small details must support the main “idea” or core emotion of the piece.

 Masterful musicianship is defined by the handling of the details.

 We have (1) the large structure (our overarching concept of the whole piece), and we have (2) the details.
 The details are the way we connect each note, phrase, and section to the next.